plakat/clj-thymeleaf/README.md

 Place your templates in a typical Ring application folder structure (lein ring new) under resources/public, use a .html extension.
 Integration with Ring might look like the code given in clj-thymeleaf.samples.handler

-The backend delivers data using the normal ring mechanism:
+The backend delivers data using the normal ring mechanism.

+See https://github.com/plakat/clj-thymeleaf-sample for example core

 ## License